kraina-ai/quackosm/README.md

 files/monaco_nofilter_noclip_compact.parquet
 ```

-### Let the QuackOSM automatically download the required OSM PBF files for you based on geometry🔎🌍
+### Let the QuackOSM automatically download the required OSM PBF files for you based on geometry 🔎🌍

 #### Load data as a GeoDataFrame